rokath/trice/docs/TriceUserGuide.md

     ```c
     s = "world"; TRICE_S( "hello %s\n", s );
     #define WORLD "world"
-    TRICE_S( "hello %s\n", WORLD );
+    triceS( "hello %s\n", WORLD );
     ```

 You should be aware that these parameter strings go into the target and slow down the execution.
+So, whenever a string is known at compile time it shuld be part of the Trice format string.

+The Trice source code parser has very limited capabilities, so it cannot handle C-preprocessor string conatenation.

 - Excluded trices are seen by the trice insert process.
-  - Example: The following code will be patched and get an id as well:
+  - Example: The following code will be patched and get an ID as well:

     ```c
     // trice( "Hi!" );